Fast track your treatment

 An epidural injection can give you short-term pain relief, allowing you to move around more easily.
 The treatment usually takes about fifteen minutes.

-If you have hip pain, a hip joint injection may be considered.
-A hip injection involves an injection of X directly into the hip joint.
-It can be used to help diagnose the problem and identify the cause of pain.
-It may also be used to offer pain relief by reducing inflammation in your hip joint, which is commonly caused by arthritis.
+If you have joint pain, a joint injection may be considered.
+This involves an injection of steroids or other medications directly into the hip joint.
+It can be used to help diagnose the problem and identify the cause of pain, and also reduces inflammation and promotes movement in the joint.

-Hip injection treatment can be performed with local anaesthesia or a combination of local anaesthesia and steroids.
-It's performed in the operating theatre with X-ray guidance.
+Injection therapy can be performed with local anaesthesia or a combination of local anaesthetic and steroids.
+It's performed in the operating theatre using X-ray guidance.